peytoncordero/DRI25/command-line.md

 User’s directory in a multi-user computer.

 - Path
-A string of characters that includes the information on the folder where a file or a folder is located and allows to locate it within the directory.
+A string of characters that represents the location of a file or folder within a directory.

 - Root
 Highest directory in the hierarchy of the file system, e.g. "C:/" on Windows and "Macintosh HD" on Mac